Vintage Green Review and Green Living

 The answer to this question is obviously subjective, but in talking to lots of people over the years I’ve concluded there are Three Core Issues:

 Issue 1: We assume most people know more about current environmental issues than they actually do.
 Ourselves included.

 What I know about environmentally friendly habits comes from taking environmental studies classes in college.
 Or reading articles on my own.

-I researched and wrote about these topics when I was a journalist because I’ve always had a passion for saving animals.
-Through that job I got to interview a ton of experts in a wide variety of fields.
+I researched and wrote about these topics when I was a journalist and I got to interview a ton of experts in a wide variety of fields.

 Now that I’ve been living those habits for 10+ years, it’s easy to forget most people don’t have access to the same information.

-Or that the info I learned five years ago may quickly be outdated.
+Or that what I learned five years ago may quickly be outdated.

 Issue 2: People have Eco-Fatigue.
-On the whole, we’ve gotten pretty depressed and discouraged.
+We’ve gotten pretty depressed and discouraged.

-Most people probably WANT to help but might have barrier fears that lead them to believe green choices aren’t easy, fast, or affordable … or at the end of the day they’re just plain tired.
+Most people probably WANT to help but might believe green choices aren’t easy, fast, or affordable … or at the end of the day they’re just plain tired.

 They want to ignore it all, assume what they do doesn’t matter, and hope the problem goes away.
 Or, like me, they’re overwhelmed and paralyzed by too much information.